Saturday, April 9, 2011

 AS GOOD AS RAYA/RACHA?

 Ko Raya is another Phuket fringing island further south of Coral Island.
 I prefer it - the main beach is gorgeous with more-interesting snorkelling off the sand, the island is bigger with more bays/paths, there is increased variety of accommodation - one very high end joint, 2 other midrangers and 3 budget places and quite a few budget restaurants.
 It is one of the Phuket area's premium diving sites and there are dive-outfits on the island.
 A disadvantage is that the trip takes about twice as long (but is no more expensive on the speedboats) which is not fun on a rough day.
+In my experience rough days tend to be more common earlier in the dry season - say November and early Dec.
+And of course on many wet season days.

 GETTING THERE

-Coral Island Resort has its own speedboat shuttle which will take you there and back for 1000 including transfer from Phuket accommodation.
+Back in 2011 their boat was not inclusive and charged 1000 reurn including transfers from Phuket accommodation.
 Unfortunately the resort did not answer my 2 emails (I booked thru one of the online multi-accommodation websites - not the resort’s website) so I had to make a motorocyle taxi trip from Phuket town down to the pier at CHALONG and get a ride out and back on a daytrip boat.
 You can charter a long tail for much the same money but only one-way and this could be a rough, slow, wet trip on a bumpy day.
 It only makes sense baht-wise for a group of people.
-I think if you are daytripping and want the longtail to wait the price is more like 1500+.
+I think if you are daytripping and want the longtail to wait the price is more like 1500+ (that's 2011 - think 2500+ in 2014).

 ---------------------------------------------------------